-Research Area 3: Objects, Traces, Mapping: Everyday experience of spaces
+Research Area 3 – Objects, Traces, Mapping: Everyday experience of spaces

-The main objective of this project is to bring forth a new understanding of the orphan as a literary and cultural figure as it is presented in modern historical fiction.
-The focus is on fiction that in particular tells the story of orphans in the Czech lands between the 1940’s and 1960’s, encompassing the two dominating isms of the 20th century, Fascism and Socialism.
-The texts I have initially chosen to compare are Peníze od Hitlera ([Money from Hitler] 2006) by Radka Denemarková,Austerlitz (2001) by W.G.
-Sebald and Kloktat dehet ([Gargling with Tar] 2005) by Jáchym Topol.
-By comparing texts that differ widely in their approach to representing trauma and loss, I believe the orphan narrative is given a variety of voices.
+The main objective of this project is to bring forth a new understanding of the orphan as a literary and cultural figure as it is presented in contemporary historical fiction.
+The focus lies on fiction that in particular tells the story of orphans in the Czech lands after 1945, encompassing the two dominating isms of the 20th century, Fascism and Socialism.
+I work with contemporary (post-2000) novels by authors such as Jáchym Topol, Radka Denemarková and Bianca Bellová, in addition to German W.G.
+Sebald.
+By comparing texts that differ significantly in their approach to representing trauma and loss, I believe the orphan narrative generates a variety of voices.
 My theoretical approach is of interdisciplinary scope, and combines both classical literary theory and narratology, memory studies and historical approaches to literature.
 I am in particular interested in questions of genre, archetypes and myths.

 Aug 2017 –May 2019: University of Oslo, Master in European languages: Russian, Polish, Czech, Bosnian/Serbian/Croatian.
 Examples of subjects:Translation to and from a Slavic language.
 Czech text studies.
 Master’s thesis on Czech modern literature.

 Aug 2015 –June 2017: University of Oslo, Bachelor in European languages: Polish, Czech, Bosnian/Serbian/Croatian

 Aug 2012-December 2015: University of Oslo, Bachelor in Comparative Literature.

 Aug 2009 –June 2011: Oslo By Steinerskole (High School), Special subjects: Literature and English.